rezadzikri19/BuggyBuddy-Notebook/README.md

     output_layer --> result
 ```

-When used for embedding, only the first layer (fully connected) is utilized to produce the vector, which can then be used for similarity search.
+In the context of similarity search, *we only utilize the Dense Layer as the projection layer to generate vectors* that can be used for similarity search.

 ## Code Structure